Bond dissociation energy: Strongest bonds and weakest bonds

-According to BDE data, the strongest single bonds are Si−F bonds.
+According to experimental BDE data, the strongest measured single bonds are Si−F bonds.
 The BDE for H3Si−F is 152 kcal/mol, almost 50% stronger than the H3C−F bond (110 kcal/mol).
 The BDE for F3Si−F is even larger, at 166 kcal/mol.
 One consequence to these data are that many reactions generate silicon fluorides, such as glass etching, deprotection in organic synthesis, and volcanic emissions.
 The strength of the bond is attributed to the substantial electronegativity difference between silicon and fluorine, which leads to a substantial contribution from both ionic and covalent bonding to the overall strength of the bond.
+For the same reason, B–F bonds are also very strong, possibly stronger than Si−F, with the BDE for F2B−F computed to be 172 kcal/mol at the CCSD(T)/CBS level of theory.
 The C−C single bond of diacetylene (HC≡C−C≡CH) linking two sp-hybridized carbon atoms is also among the strongest, at 160 kcal/mol.
 The strongest bond for a neutral compound, including multiple bonds, is found in carbon monoxide at 257 kcal/mol.
 The protonated forms of CO, HCN and N2 are said to have even stronger bonds, although another study argues that the use of BDE as a measure of bond strength in these cases is misleading.

 On the other end of the scale, there is no clear boundary between a very weak covalent bond and an intermolecular interaction.
 Lewis acid–base complexes between transition metal fragments and noble gases are among the weakest of bonds with substantial covalent character, with (CO)5W:Ar having a W–Ar bond dissociation energy of less than 3.0 kcal/mol.
-Held together entirely by the van der Waals force, helium dimer, He2, has the lowest measured bond dissociation energy of only 0.021 kcal/mol.
+Held together entirely by the van der Waals force, helium dimer, He2, has the lowest measured bond dissociation energy of only 0.022 kcal/mol.